MutatingFunc/mutatingfunc.github.io/content/blog/2024-04-28 Effective SwiftUI Previews.md

 ## An aside - View composition

-You might struggle with the above if you use a pattern where your View Model provides or manages the lifetime of child View Models, and now find yourself passing 20 dependencies a View doesn't need, just so it can make its child Views, and those child Views can make their own child Views, etc…
+You might struggle with the above, if you use a pattern where your View Model provides or manages the lifetime of child View Models.
+Without the View Models hiding all those dependencies, you may now find yourself passing 20 dependencies a View doesn't need, just so it can make its child Views, and those child Views can make their own child Views, etc…

 The solution?
 Inject the subview, not its dependencies.